hot-dog-games/Blue-Alert/docs/Axel_Alavedra.md

 * Implemented card system, a card contains information about unit type and all it's stats like movement speed, attack damage, life, and many others.
 * Card factory that reads card stats from xml and creates card according to type wanted.
 * Deck of cards for the player and the enemy.
 Collection of cards for the player, which contains all the cards that the player obtains during the game.
-* Card scales stats depeding on level
+* Card scales stats depending on level
 ### Units
 * Implemented unit spawn through card usage
 * Limited spawn of units inside spawn area